Xiling Seal Art Society

 The Xiling Seal Art Society (西泠印社) is a Chinese arts organisation based in Hangzhou, Zhejiang Province, PRC.
 It was founded in 1904 but, with antecedents dating back to the Ming and Qing dynasties, is one of China's most important traditional stone seal engraving associations.

 Alternative names

-Other possible translations include the Xiling Seal Society, Hsi-ling Seal Society, Xiling Seal Engraving Society, Xiling Seal Engraver's Society, or Xiling Epigraphy Society.
+Other possible translations include the 'Xiling Seal Society', 'Hsi-ling Seal Society', 'Xiling Seal Engraving Society'.